WEREWOLFGHOST/racket-djvu/README.md

 # racket-djvu
-A racket llibrary for djvu files.
+A racket library for djvu files.